cabrerac/cabrerac.github.io/scripts/lectures-sources/25-udenar-ml-intro/ml-introduction.md

     print("No path found")
 ```

-This implementation demonstrates several important AI concepts:

-1. **Heuristic Function**: The algorithm uses a heuristic function (represented by the `heuristics` dictionary) to estimate the distance to the goal.
-In a real application, this could be the straight-line distance to the destination (i.e., Euclidean distance).

-2. **Priority Queue**: We use a priority queue (implemented with `heapq`) to always explore the most promising path first, based on the heuristic value.

-3. **Graph Representation**: The graph is represented using an adjacency list, which is efficient for sparse graphs.

-4. **Greedy Choice**: At each step, the algorithm makes the locally optimal choice by selecting the node with the lowest heuristic value.

-The example creates a simple city navigation problem where we want to find a path from city A to city F. The heuristic values represent estimated distances to the goal city.
-The algorithm will find a path by always choosing the next city that appears closest to the goal according to the heuristic.

-Note that while greedy search is fast and memory-efficient, it doesn't guarantee finding the optimal path.
-This is because it only considers the heuristic value at each step, not the actual cost of the path taken so far.

-## 4. Homework Exercise
+#### Part 1: Understanding Greedy algorithm
+1. Research and explain in your own words:
+   - How the greedy search work?
+   - What is the importance of the heuristic?
+   - How is the graph represented?

-### Implementing A* Search Algorithm
+#### Part 2: Implementing A* Search Algorithm

-In this assignment, you will implement the A* search algorithm, which is an extension of the greedy search we covered in class.
+In this assignment, you will implement the A* search algorithm, which is an extension of the greedy search.
 A* combines the best of both worlds: it uses a heuristic function like greedy search but also considers the actual cost of the path taken so far.

-#### Part 1: Understanding A*
 1. Research and explain in your own words:
    - How A* differs from greedy search
    - The meaning of the f(n), g(n), and h(n) functions in A*
    - Why A* is guaranteed to find the optimal path when the heuristic is admissible

-#### Part 2: Implementation
-Implement the A* algorithm by modifying the greedy search code we developed in class.
+2. Implement the A* algorithm by modifying the greedy search code we developed in class.
 Your implementation should:

-1. Create a new class `AStarGraph` that extends the `Graph` class:
+Create a new class `AStarGraph` that extends the `Graph` class:
    ```python
    class AStarGraph(Graph):
        def __init__(self):